-Ludovic is a small boy who cross-dresses and generally acts like a girl, talks of marrying his neighbor's son and can not understand why everyone is so surprised about it.
-His actions lead to problems for him and his family.Written by
+Ludovic is a transgender girl who is coming out.
+She talks of marrying her neighbor's son and can not understand why everyone is so surprised about it.
+Her family and neighbors struggle with her actions.Written by

 I was once a "child" - full of awe, wonderment, and an overall appreciation of...just - being.
 Yes, just being!

 We were all there at one point in our lives - whether you can, or choose too, remember at all.